KEHUIYAO/stat628_module2/README.md

 The repository contains two parts of data analysis based on the Yelp dataset.
 The first part is building a recommedation system for the merchants and users on Yelp based on the business attributes and the reviews.
 The second part is building a deep learning model to predict the ratings of each review based on the five million training text reviews and their related ratings.

-* a folder called **recommendation system**, which contains all of our work in part one.
+* a folder called **code**, containing two folders:a folder called **recommendation system**, which contains all of our work in part one, a folder called **reviews predict ratings**, which contains all of our work in part two.

-* a folder called **reviews predict ratings**, which contains all of our work in part two.
+* a folder called **data**, contains raw data in json and cleaned data in csv.

 * a folder called **report**, which contains our report combining our results both in part one and part two.